Azure/mock-spacestation/README.md

 mock-spacestation empowers developers and enthusiasts to create their own space-based applications with similar constraints to projects deployed to the International Space Station (ISS) by deploying a Mock Groundstation and Mock Spacestation to Azure via a [Bicep template](https://aka.ms/bicep) or on your local hardware with [Visual Studio Code Remote Dev Containers](https://code.visualstudio.com/docs/remote/create-dev-container).

-The solution in this repository were used by the Azure Space team during the development of their genomics experiment so that they could understand the challenges they'd face in network latency, container deployment, authentication, and machine configuration, while awaiting installation of the Hewlett Packard Enterprise (HPE) Spaceborne Computer 2 (SBC2) aboard the ISS.
+The solutions in this repository were used by the Azure Space team during the development of their genomics experiment so that they could understand the challenges they'd face in network latency, container deployment, authentication, and machine configuration, while awaiting installation of the Hewlett Packard Enterprise (HPE) Spaceborne Computer 2 (SBC2) aboard the ISS.

-For context, here's a video summary of that experiment executed in August of 2021:
+For context, here's a video summary of that experiment conducted in August of 2021:

 [![Video overview of the Azure and HPE Genomics experiment on the International Space Station](http://img.youtube.com/vi/wZfIUkcgVxI/0.jpg)](https://www.youtube.com/watch?v=wZfIUkcgVxI "Genomics testing on the ISS with HPE Spaceborne Computer-2 and Azure")

 ## What it simulates